varabyte/kotter/README.md

 }
 ```

+Konsole starts to show its strength when doing background work (or other async tasks like waiting for user input) that
+cause the block to need to update over time.
+So let's take a look at that!

 ### Background work

-Konsole starts to show its strength when doing background work (or other async tasks like waiting for user input):
+By default, a konsole block will run once and finish, unless there's an event handler attached to it that keeps it
+alive.
+The first handler we'll look at is `withBackgroundWork`, which is a suspend function that runs on a background
+thread automatically, and when it finishes, the konsole block will be rerun one last time.

 ```kotlin
 var result: Int? = null